Bagwall Cost Share Program

 While the cost for each individual bagwall varies, the recent average cost for a bagwall project has been around $35,000.
 The calculator below can be used to estimate how much your bagwall might cost.

 Requests for the program will be taken from October 1 through December 31.
 Contact the city’s civil engineer (engineer) to request a site visit.

 When do site visits happen?

 Site visits with the city’s bagwall contractor will be performed between January 1 and March 31 following the request period.
-The drainage engineer will contact you to schedule a date and time for your site visit.
+The engineer will contact you to schedule a date and time for your site visit.

 What happens after my site visit?

-Once site visits have been performed, the bagwall contractor will develop quotes for each individual request and send them to the drainage engineer.
-The drainage engineer will then send the contractor’s quote to you via email.
-If you decide you would like to move forward with construction, contact the drainage engineer to set up the requisite paperwork and schedule construction.
+Once site visits have been performed, the bagwall contractor will develop quotes for each individual request and send them to the engineer.
+The engineer will then send the contractor’s quote to you via email.
+If you decide you would like to move forward with construction, contact the engineer to set up the requisite paperwork and schedule construction.
 Projects typically begin in March or April as temperatures begin to rise.
 You will be required to pay half of your responsibility (or 25% of the total project cost) prior to construction.
 Once construction is complete, you will pay the remaining half of your responsibility to close the project out.